fbagredo/tmdb-test/README.md

 # tmdb-test
-A simple queries using the movie data base
+Simple queries using the movie data base